bombbomb/bombbomb-javascript-openapi/docs/TeamsApi.md

 var teamId = "teamId_example"; // String | The team id

 var opts = {
-  'userId': "userId_example", // String | The user id of the member being added to the team.
+  'admin': true, // Boolean | Set if the user is an admin of this team.
-  'userEmail': "userEmail_example", // String | The email of the member being added to the team.
+  'subgroupIds': "subgroupIds_example", // String | Subgroup IDs to add user to 'userEmail': "userEmail_example", // String | The email of the member being added to the team.
-  'admin': true // Boolean | Set if the user is an admin of this team.
+  'userId': "userId_example" // String | The user id of the member being added to the team.
 };

 var callback = function(error, data, response) {